pivotal-cf/pivotal-ui/docs/UpgradeGuide.md

 ### ProgressBar

 Previously progress bars was solely a CSS implementation.
-See the [ProgressBars](/progress_bars) page for details on new React component.
+See the [ProgressBars](/progress-bars) page for details on new React component.

-* ProgressBar css moved from `pivotal-ui/css/progress-bars` to `pivotal-ui/css/progress-bar`
+* ProgressBar CSS moved from `pivotal-ui/css/progress-bars` to `pivotal-ui/css/progress-bar`

 ### Modal